juandes/PokemonAPI-AnalyticsPlatform/README.md

 ## Notes

 This is a work in progress.
-I will be adding new features to the API in the future.
+I will be adding new features to the API, and to the platform in general in the future.
 Also, the API is not available online yet.

-## Things I have in mind

-- Add an endpoint that returns a specific Pokemon (by name or national id).
-- Add Diancie and Hoopa to the database.

 ## Project